 We are your contact if you need information about Point-of-Sale-Marketing and Crowdsourcing!

 In addition to our regular crowdsourcing services, clickworker also offers mobile services.
 Using own own mobile app, data can be stored and processed on clickworker.com.
 With this service, photos can be made on-location and quality tests or product placement can be checked locally.
 To date, clickworker has performed many mobile crowdsourcing projects for a variety of clients.

-Why a Mobile Application Matters for Crowdsourcing
+Why a Good App Matters

 Having a mobile app means workers who don’t always have access to a PC or laptop can still take part in projects, furthering the reach of workers across the world.
-This means projects can be completed in a timely manner.
+This means projects can be completed in promptly.
 Having a specific application or “app” means that workers do not have to use the desktop version of the site on a small screen which may pose problems for some.
 The app can also be updated as the need arises, workers can easily update it via the App Store or the Play Store depending on their device.Testing various apps

 Mystery photo shopping

 Training AI via voice/video recordings

 The clickworker app enables workers to see available jobs, instructions and to perform the task with ease.
 Therefore the workers have access to extra work and clients will see their projects completed on time.
 Additionally, with many places having free wi-fi these days it’s easy for a worker to not have to use their own data keeping costs low.
 The app is able to adapt in many ways to ensure the smooth running of all kinds of projects.
 This can include but isn’t limited to: